destroyboy/3dtest/README.md

 ##further work

-When you get down to drawing say a 16x16 square then it would be good to stop recursing.
-I factored out a function, but the function just recurses.
-It needs to be implemented without recursion and by taking separate code paths for different cases.

 Pipeline, well exactly, there is really no pipeline.
-Drawing one triangle at a time is stupid.
+Drawing one triangle at a time is stupid (or is it?!)